Greece, Athens - Webster University: Odyssey in Athens

 One of the world’s oldest cities, the history of Athens spans over 3,400 years.
 The birthplace of democracy, the center of art and philosophy, Athens is truly a remarkable place to live and study.
 The natural beauty of the surrounding area is not to be missed either – beaches along the southern coast and national parks and refuges are easily accessible as well.

 Webster University was founded in 1915 in St. Louis, Missouri, however it quickly expanded globally.
 The campus is located in the Plaka area of Athens, at the foot of the Acropolis.

 The city of Athens itself is a classroom, fostering a positive environment for learning.
 A wide range of courses are offered at Webster University in Athens.
-Examples are areas of study are archaeology, ethnography, history, politics, and language.
+Examples of areas of study are archaeology, ethnography, history, politics, and language.
 Classes are small.
 Expect to interact through discussion and conversation while in class with faculty and your peers.
 Students are encouraged to take advantage of living in Greece, by interacting with locals and Greek students.
 Classes either have a focus on Greece or the wider spectrum of a global world.

 Student Life & Co-Curricular